NataJenkins/Ruby_Scrapper/README.md

 - This is a web scraper that grabs a page with different series and picks the last episodes and displays them in an HTML format.
 - It was created in the necessity that I expend to much time trying to search for one episode with all the adds
 - I like dark mode the page doesn't support it, so I create a new page with only the necessary and in dark mode
+- The page that will be scraped is [scraped](https://www3.animeflv.net/)

 ## Getting Started